 Staring at a 200km or 300km ride on paper can feel overwhelming.
 But what if you didn't think about it as one massive ride?
-Chunking is a strategy used by ultra-endurance cyclists to break a long ride into smaller, more manageable time blocks — typically 4 to 5 hours each.
+Chunking is a strategy used by many ultra-endurance cyclists to break a long ride into smaller, more manageable blocks.
 Instead of worrying about the whole day, you only need to think about the next chunk.

 What Is Chunking?

-Chunking is a technique borrowed from psychology — the idea that we handle complex tasks better when broken into smaller pieces.
-For cycling, it turns a daunting all-day effort into a series of focused sessions.
+Chunking is a technique borrowed from psychology - the idea that we handle complex tasks better when broken into smaller pieces.
+While widely used in coaching and supported by general cognitive psychology, it's not a scientifically proven "optimal" approach to cycling.
+It's a practical framework that many riders find helpful.

-The beauty of chunking is that it's not about distance — it's about time.
+The most common approach.
+Divide the ride into blocks of 3-5 hours.
 A flat, fast 120km in 4 hours is one chunk.
 A mountainous, slow 80km in the same 4 hours is also one chunk.
-You're training your mind and body to focus on consistent effort over time, not arbitrary distance markers.
+You're thinking in terms of time, not distance.

 Planning Your Chunks

-Riding time: How many hours of actual pedalling will you do in this chunk?
-Be realistic about your pace, terrain, and fitness level.
+Riding time: How many hours of actual pedalling?
+Be realistic about pace, terrain, and fitness level.

-Rest stops: Plan for 3–15 minutes of rest depending on your needs.
-A quick snack stop might be 3 minutes; a meal break might be 20–30 minutes.
+Rest stops: Plan 3-15 minutes depending on needs.
+A quick snack stop might be 3 minutes; a meal break might be 20-30 minutes.
 Include these in your total chunk time.

 Nutrition targets: Aim for 60-90g of carbohydrates per hour during the ride.
 For a 4.5-hour chunk, that's roughly 270-400g of carbs total.
 Mix sports nutrition (gels, chews, bars) with real food (sandwiches, rice cakes, bananas) for variety and satiety.